 Ho Chi-minh, the Former Vietnamese communist leader, was arrested by the British authorities in Hong Kong and was held in Victoria Gaol.

 Victoria Gaol was briefly closed in 1937 after the prisoners were transferred to the newly-built Stanley Prison.
 It reopened in 1939 and part of the Victoria Gaol was turned into the Victoria Remand Prison.

-	The Central Magistracy was decommissioned in 1979.
+The Former Central Magistracy was decommissioned in 1979.
 The building was converted into Supreme Court Annex in 1980.
-In 1984, the Central Magistracy building ended its judiciary function.
+In 1984, the Former Central Magistracy building ended its judiciary function.
 Later, the building was used by both the Police and the Immigration Department.

-	In 2007, The Government of the Hong Kong SAR and The Hong Kong Jockey Club announced a not-for-profit plan to fund the revitalisation of the former Central Police Station compound.
+In 2007, The Government of the Hong Kong SAR and The Hong Kong Jockey Club announced a not-for-profit plan to fund the revitalisation of the Central Police Station compound.